 Haywood County has long been a destination for outdoor adventure and sightseeing, but did you know this is also one of the best places in the country for bird watching?
-Year-round you’ll find some of the rarest species in North Carolina in these mountains—from Peregrine Falcons to Northern Saw-Whet Owls.
-If birding is how you like to spend your time outdoors, grab your binoculars: we put together our favorite places to spot North Carolina’s native feathered friends.
+You’ll find some of the rarest species in North Carolina in these mountains—from Peregrine Falcons to Northern Saw-Whet Owls.
+If going birding is how you like to spend your time outdoors, grab your binoculars: we put together our favorite places to spot North Carolina’s native feathered friends.

 At the end of Max Patch Road, you’ll find a popular bald providing a 360-degree view of the Smokies.
 In the open fields, you’re likely to spot Willow Flycatchers, Eastern Kingbirds, Orchard Orioles, and Yellow-breasted Chats.
 As the fields give way to thickets and forest, check for Dark-eyed Juncos and American Redstarts.
 Right on the Tennessee/North Carolina border, this place is equal distance from Knoxville to Asheville and is an iconic spot for photos!
-You’ll have no egrets visiting this beautiful place!

 Take I-40 north from Waynesville and you’ll find Big Creek near the Tennessee border.
 A handful of trails originate from the camping area, leading either along the creek or up the ridge towards the 2,200-mile long Appalachian Trail.
 According to travelers who’ve come to this spot, the best birding here happens in springtime when you can hear the songbirds from a long-distance away.
 Commonly-found species here include blue-headed and Red-eyed Vireos, Louisiana Waterthrushes, Scarlet Tanagers, and Whip-poor-wills.
 If you happen to come across any rare or unusual bird sightings in this park, local officials ask that you please report them and include a description, location, date, and contact information.